FirstPersonKSP/Kerbal-VR/KerbalVR_Mod/Optional Mods/README.md

 # Volumetric Clouds

 If you have blackrack's volumetric clouds, install it as normal.
 Then install the contents of one of the KerbalVR/OptionalMods/VolumetricClouds folders into GameData, overwriting any existing files.
-Note that VolumetricClouds-v2 is empty; it does not need any special treatment.
+Note that VolumetricClouds-v2 and VolumetricClouds-v5-NEW are empty; these do not need any special treatment.

 For reference, release dates of each version are below: